mikessh/vdjtools-doc/sphinx/overlap.rst

 Two joint clonotype abundance tables with ``paired.[intersection type shorthand].table.txt`` and ``paired.[intersection type shorthand].table.collapsed.txt`` suffices are generated.
+Tables are written in :ref:`vdjtools_format`.
+Collapsed table contains rows corresponding to top N clonotypes and summary abundances for non-overlapping and hidden clonotypes.
-The latter one is collapsed up to top N clonotypes.
-See :ref:`track_clonotypes_tabular` in :ref:`TrackClonotypes` section below for detailed description of table fields.
+See :ref:`track_clonotypes_tabular` in :ref:`TrackClonotypes` section
+below for detailed description of table fields.

 A summary table (``paired.[intersection type shorthand].summary.txt``
 suffix) containing information on sample overlap size, etc, is also